Partha Dasgupta: Honours

-Dasgupta has been honoured by elections as: Fellow of the Econometric Society (1975); Fellow of the British Academy (1989); Fellow of the Royal Society (2004); Fellow of the Society for the Advancement of Economic Theory, 2013; Fellow of the Association of Environmental and Resource Economics, 2017; Fellow of the European Association of Environmental and Resource Economics, 2019; Fellow of the Society for Cost-Benefit Analysis; Member of the Pontifical Academy of Social Sciences (1997); Fellow of The World Academy of Sciences (formally the Academy of Science for the Developing World), 2001; Member of Academia Europaea (2009); Foreign Member of the Royal Swedish Academy of Sciences (1991); Foreign Honorary Member of the American Academy of Arts and Sciences (1991); Foreign Associate of the US National Academy of Sciences (2001); Foreign Member of the American Philosophical Society (2005); Foreign Member of Istituto Veneto di Scienze, Lettere ed Arti (2009); Honorary Fellow of the London School of Economics (1994); Honorary Fellow of Trinity College, Cambridge (2010); Honorary Member of the American Economic Association (1997); Distinguished Fellow, CES, University of Munich, 2011; and President of the Royal Economic Society (1998–2001), the European Economic Association (1999), Section F (Economics) of the BA (British Association for the Advancement of Science) Festival of Science (2006), and the European Association of Environmental and Resource Economists (2010–2011).
+Dasgupta has been honoured by elections as: Fellow of the Econometric Society; Fellow of the British Academy; Fellow of the Royal Society; Fellow of the Society for the Advancement of Economic Theory; Fellow of the Association of Environmental and Resource Economics; Fellow of the European Association of Environmental and Resource Economics; Fellow of the Society for Cost-Benefit Analysis; Member of the Pontifical Academy of Social Sciences (1997-2020); Fellow of The World Academy of Sciences (formally the Academy of Science for the Developing World); Member of Academia Europaea; Foreign Member of the Royal Swedish Academy of Sciences; Foreign Honorary Member of the American Academy of Arts and Sciences; Foreign Associate of the US National Academy of Sciences; Foreign Member of the American Philosophical Society; Foreign Member of Istituto Veneto di Scienze, Lettere ed Arti; Honorary Fellow of the London School of Economics; Honorary Fellow of Trinity College, Cambridge; Honorary Fellow of Trinity Hall, Cambridge Honorary Member of the American Economic Association; and Distinguished Fellow, CES, University of Munich.

+Dasgupta was President of the Royal Economic Society (1998–2001), the European Economic Association (1999), Section F (Economics) of the BA (British Association for the Advancement of Science) Festival of Science (2006), and the European Association of Environmental and Resource Economists (2010–2011).

 Dasgupta was knighted in the 2002 Birthday Honours for services to economics.
 He was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2023 New Year Honours for services to economics and the natural environment.

 Two collections of essays have been published in his honour:

 "Environment & Development Economics: Essays in Honour of Sir Partha Dasgupta," edited by S. Barrett, K.-G. Maler, and E.S.
 Maskin (Oxford: Oxford University Press), 2014.

 "Sustainable Consumption: Multi-Disciplinary Perspectives in Honour of Professor Sir Partha Dasgupta," edited by D. Southerton and A. Ulph (Oxford: Oxford University Press), 2014.